 7. Pho – Vietnamese Noodle Soup

-What Is It?
+What is pho?
 The national dish of Vietnam – a healthy and highly tasty broth-based soup consisting of rice noodles, herbs, assorted vegetable garnishes, and either beef (pho bo) or chicken (pho ga).

 Where to Try Pho in Hoi An – Cham Cham Restaurant

-Cham Cham Address: 49 Nguyen Phuc Chu, Hoi An
+- Find Cham Cham Restaurant on a map: 49 Nguyen Phuc Chu, Hoi An

 8. Mot Tea – Iced Herbal Tea

-What Is It?
+What is Mot tea?
 A refreshing herbal tea concoction of lemon, lemongrass, ginger, honey, and various herbs.